 Run Python Scripts on OSG

-Before we begin, you should know which Python packages you need to run your job.
+Before getting started, you should know which Python packages you need to run your job.

-You can see the versions of Python available in the Open Science Grid's Software
+Several installations of base Python are available via the Open Science Grid's Software

 #!/bin/bash # Load Python module load python/3.7.0 # Run the Python script python3 myscript.py